sytsevg/FlowCL/README.md

 # FlowCL

-For the forfilment of masters Computational Science of University van Amsterdam 2013 I created a High-level OpenCL Framework using the dataflow model for ease of application development, and using the dataflow model of execution.
+For the forfilment of masters Computational Science of University van Amsterdam 2013 the author created a High-level OpenCL Framework using the dataflow model for ease of application development, and using the dataflow model of execution.

 This framework aims to create an easy prototyping solution to OpenCL, automatically